nicolonsky/ModernWorkplaceConcierge/README.md

 * Windows enrollment settings
 * App protection policies
 * App configuration policies
-* Windows Autopilot deployment profiles
+* Windows autopilot deployment profiles
+* Scope tags
+* RBAC Roles

 ## Consent and Permissions

 To Authenticate with the Microsoft Graph API a multi tenant Azure AD application performs authentication and you will need to provide admin consent to the Azure AD application before you can use this tool.